Volunteering with SLFPD

 The initial training period takes about a year and consists of weeknight and weekend training sessions as well as responding to actual calls.
-Once a firefighter you'll be expected to respond to at least 10% of the calls to the district (we get ~140 a year total) and to attend trainings a few times a month.
+Once a firefighter you'll be expected to respond to at least 10% of the calls to the district (we get ~140 a year total) and to attend trainings the first and third Wednesdays and one Saturday each month .
 You'll also be expected to help out with the departmental operations such as managing a truck.
 It's a significant commitment but incredibly important work.
 As we say in the department, "the next call might be to your house".

 If becoming a firefighter doesn't spark your interest, there are ample other opportunities to help out:

 Every year around Memorial Day the department hosts its annual garage sale, which is its largest fundraising event, bringing in tens of thousands of dollars to purchase equipment and supplies for the department.

 Like everything in our district, this legendary event is entirely volunteer run and takes scores of people to accept and sort donations, set up tents, move furniture, etc etc. If you have some free time and would like to help, email email@example.com.